ullmanj/SendIt/README.md

 UPDATE INTERESTS
 - Clicking done on update interests should bring you back to where you just were
-- consider having some interests pre-selected
+- [DONE] consider having some interests pre-selected

 ERRORS
 - fix all of red errors with flatlists and such